Continuous Control Monitoring & Verification for IT Systems.

 How we're different

-Why teams pick Panaptico over ServiceNow, BMC, and the stack of tools in between
+Why teams pick Panaptico over spreadsheets, screenshots, and the quarterly audit

-Done means outcomes verified — met, and staying met across reconciliations
+Done means proven — met, and staying met